Confessions and travel disasters stories by family travel bloggers: those times when travelling with kids gets hard even for the pros 🙂

 We all put our best step forward when we write our blog posts, but I can guarantee you that the reason why so many family travel bloggers have so many nice holidays is down to the fact that they have had their share of travel fails and they have learned from them.

-I confessed a lot of my own travel disasters in a post I published right before Christmas (this one) and since this candid approach received a lot of positive attention I decided that this time I would force some of my blogger friends to share their own ’embarrassing’ moment.
+I confessed a lot of my own travel disasters in a post I published right before Christmas (find where our travel tips from here…) and since this candid approach received a lot of positive attention, I decided that this time I would force some of my blogger friends to share their own ’embarrassing’ moment.

 Family travel disasters: travel bloggers confessions